chrisjohnson16/astra-streaming-demo/README.md

 2. Once the sink is running, copy the stocks data file to `/tmp/stocks`.
 If you still have your function and command line consumers running you should see messages flow through the various topics.

 3. Now that the data has been moved, go to the home page in your Kibana deployment, and click on `Enterprise Search`.
 On the next page, click `Indices` and you should see an index called `appl-index`.
 Click it and then the `Documents` tab, and you'll see records that were sent through the AAPL topic by the filter function created in the previous step.

+You can follow the same steps to create a sink for the `stocks-goog` topic if you want to try out creating multiple sinks.

 #### Snowflake Sink